-Basic Search -- Enter one or more keywords or party names in the search box.
+Basic Search -- Enter one or more keywords or party names in the search box near the top of the homepage.
 Click on the "Search Help" link for tips on how to construct a search and for a full list Boolean operators, proximity operators, and other search connectors.

 Full Search -- Select this option to retrieve a case by citation or to limit searches to a specific court, judge or date range.
 It is also possible to search by "catchwords," which are subject headings assigned to each case by the ICLR editors.

-Citator -- In addition to providing the subsequent appellate history of a case, ICLR's citator identifies all subsequent cases that have cited the court's opinion, as well as prior cases and legislation that are cited within the court's opinion.
+Citator -- In addition to providing the subsequent appellate history of a case, ICLR Online's citator identifies all subsequent cases that have cited the court's opinion ("subsequent consideration"), as well as prior cases ("cases considered") and legislation ("legislation considered") that are cited within the court's opinion.
+To display this information, click on the case caption (party names) of the desired case in the list of search results.